Erika Feasts on Peru

-Lima, Cusco, Machu Picchu, Amazon, Lima - the classical Peru itinerary that Erika Linares has become weary of.
+Lima, Cusco, Machu Picchu, Amazon, Lima - the classical Peru tour that Erika Linares has become weary of.
 So when our South America Expert decided to check out Peru for herself, she was determined to dig deeper and explore more places and experiences.

 Erika’s first exposure to anything Peruvian was of the culinary variety.
 After her first bite of Papa a la Huancaina (potato salad in a creamy sauce) she was driven to further discover the offerings of a traditional Peruvian menu.
 Impelled to go straight to the source and willing to try anything, Erika’s plan to experience the real Peruvian food scene was deliciously simple.

 Machu Picchu has always been on Erika’s must-see list.
 Like any serious traveler, she was determined to get on the Inca Trail but accepted that the full, 4 day hike would be beyond her capabilities.
 Starting in Ollantaytambo, a day’s walk ending at the epic Sun Gate would fulfill her desire to reach the extraordinary citadel.

 Erika looked forward to traveling with her son Yair, a curious and adventurous 16 year old who appreciated her plan to uncover the authentic Peru.
 Weaving an ideal amount of culture and adventure into the tour, she was confident that Yair could broaden his experience by learning and still having fun.
 “Traveling with teenagers can be challenging.
 I think by seeing and doing things that will stimulate his interest and also enjoying some downtime will make it easier.”
 Keeping all this in mind, Erika customized the perfect itinerary that was testament to her ambitious plan to see and do it all – well, almost all.